TheOnlySilverClaw/zig-umka/README.md

 exe_module.addImport("umka", umka_dependency.module("wrapper"));
 ```

 This project only provides the bindings!
-You have to build and link Umka as a static libary.
+You have to link Umka as a static libary.
+Get it from the official release or build from source.

 Build configuration and further examples can be found under [examples](/examples).